LucaScorpion/keyScripter/README.md

 # keyScripter

-A tool to script keyboard and mouse inputs for Windows.
+Script keyboard and mouse inputs for Windows.

+***This tool is still in early development.
+Everything about the tool and language can change at any time.***

+This tool is aimed purely at Windows, with no plans for supporting other operating systems.
+This is because it injects inputs by interfacing with the Win32 API (specifically [SendInput](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-sendinput)).

 ## Usage